raheemadamboev/portfolio/README.md

  </a>
 </p>

 Notepad is completely offline and ad-free.
 Regarding adding notes, it has never been straightforward like this.
-The app supports multi-language support (English, Russian, Korean, Uzbek).
+The app supports multiple languages (English, Russian, Korean, Uzbek).
 You can also set a PIN code to protect your notes.

 - **11 000+ downloads in Google Play Store so far**
 - **4.3 overall stars in Google Play Store**